+Valuation Technique Significant Unobservable Inputs

-• Sales price
+Land Market Data Sales price

-- Location and proximity to important landmarks ٠
+approach Location and proximity to important landmarks

-- Marketability and desirability
+Marketability and desirability

-- Replacement cost or reproduction cost ٠
+Building and Cost approach Replacement cost or reproduction cost

-- Condition and economic life
+Improvements Condition and economic life

-- Facilities and amenities
+Facilities and amenities

 Market Data approach is a comparative approach that considers the sales of similar or substitute assets and other related market data.
 In general, an asset being valued is compared with similar items that have been transacted in the market or that are listed or offered for sale, with appropriate adjustment to reflect different properties or characteristics.
 Market data considered in the valuation includes location of the properties, size, shape and characteristics of the lot, desirability in the market and present and prospective use.